-- can use to your advantage.
+- Debt Credit cards are wonderful tools that you can use to your advantage.
 But if you keep a revolving balance, chances are you are spending beyond your means.
 Because debt can so easily spiral out of control, limit credit card use to only when you can afford to repay the balances in full.
 For the outstanding balances that you currently have, contact the creditor and request that your interest rates be reduced.
-The lower your interest rate, the more efficiently ou can repay your debt.
+The lower your interest rate, the more efficiently you can repay your debt.
 They are under no obligation to make an adjustment, but if you have been a good customer, they might. - Spending You make powerful choices everyday.
 From food to clothes to a mortgage payment, you not only have the power to spend, but also to save.
 To help you make the best decisions possible (and to keep you on your newly developed budget), take a moment to assess your money choices before you open your wallet.